 - Dedicated Compartments for Multiple Lenses

-When it comes to versatility, Lowepro hits the nail on the head with their Flipside Trek.
-This pack strikes the perfect balance between dedicated camera storage, useable gear storage, and all the rugged features that we look for in an effective hiking bag.
+Lowepro hits the nail on the head with their Flipside Trek when it comes to versatility.
+This pack strikes the perfect balance between dedicated camera storage, useable gear storage, and all the rugged features we look for in a practical hiking bag.

 Let’s start with camera storage.
-The 450 version of the Flipside Trek provides ample storage space in cushioned dividers for a professional DSLR camera plus battery grip and attached lens.
-We also have dedicated space for 2 to 3 additional lenses along with plenty of accessories.
-What’s more, the straps on the outside of the pack provide ample opportunity to secure a tripod so you can capture those perfect landscape shots.
-True to its name, the flipside allows you to ‘flip’ the bag across your body, and have easy access to your camera gear through a body-side access zipper without having to take the pack off at all.
+The 450 version of the Flipside Trek provides ample storage space in cushioned dividers for a professional DSLR camera, battery grip, and attached lens.
+We also have space for 2 to 3 additional lenses and plenty of accessories.
+Moreover, the straps on the outside of the pack provide ample opportunity to secure a tripod so you can capture those perfect landscape shots.
+True to its name, the flipside allows you to ‘flip’ the bag across your body and easy access to your camera gear through a body-side access zipper without having to take the pack off.

 What to Look for in a Hiking Camera Backpack?

 Pay attention to adjustability.
-Being able to customize the camera storage area for more or less equipment is incredibly useful for hiking.
-This adjustability means you can open up more space for your hiking equipment if you’re taking less camera gear.
-Conversely, you can add additional slots for extra lenses or cameras if you’re just heading out for the day and don’t need a significant amount of extra hiking gear.
+Customizing the camera storage area for more or less equipment is incredibly useful for hiking.
+This adjustability means you can open up more space for your hiking equipment if you take less camera gear.
+Conversely, you can add additional slots for extra lenses or cameras if you’re heading out for the day and don’t need a significant amount of extra hiking gear.

 As a photographer, the first thing you want to consider when looking at backpacks is, of course, how you can protect your slew of expensive equipment.
-It doesn’t matter if you are going out deep into the wilderness or simply exploring your city, the amount of a beating electronics can take is severely limited.
+It doesn’t matter if you are going out deep into the wilderness or simply exploring your city.
+The amount of beating electronics can be severely limited.

 Hiking camera backpacks are far from cheap.
-For the best shock absorption, waterproofing, comfort, lightweight, and numerous compartments you must be prepared to pay top dollar.
-Even though you may just be getting started as a photographer or be on a tight budget, that does not mean that you can’t keep your equipment safe.
+You must be prepared to pay top dollar for the best shock absorption, waterproofing, comfort, lightweight, and numerous compartments.
+Even though you may just be getting started as a photographer or on a tight budget, that does not mean you can’t keep your equipment safe.
 Our very first backpack for photographers was a Lowepro.

-Most importantly, photographers need to decide what are their exact needs for their camera backpack.
+Most importantly, photographers must decide their exact needs for their camera backpack.
 While on a budget, it may be necessary to sacrifice durability for comfort.
-There are other options, however, where you can still get the most out of your equipment and still have enough money to spare.
+However, there are other options where you can still get the most out of your equipment and still have enough money to spare.

-Cameras, lenses, drones, tripods; all the equipment the average photographer carries around nowadays slowly adds up to the point where they will be buckling under the sheer weight of their backpack.
+Cameras, lenses, drones, tripods, and all the equipment the average photographer carries around nowadays slowly add up to the point where they will buckle under the sheer weight of their backpack.
 Ours weighs just under 50 lbs – no joke!
-The goal of many of these bags is to take the pressure off of the wearer’s back to allow the freedom of movement.
+These bags aim to take the pressure off the wearer’s back to allow freedom of movement.

-Nothing is worse than going on a hike or exploring rooftops and being hindered by the very equipment necessary to get your perfect shot.
-Taking the strain off of your back and to properly distribute the weight in a camera backpack is the gamechanger between a miserable trip and an excellent photo shoot.
+Nothing is worse than going on a hike or exploring rooftops and being hindered by the equipment necessary to get your perfect shot.
+Taking the strain off your back and adequately distributing the weight in a camera backpack is the game-changer between a miserable trip and an excellent photo shoot.

 Many photographers and travelers have painful memories of their backpack’s straps digging into their shoulders and ribs.
-The constant adjusting and readjusting of the harnesses quickly becomes a nuisance.
-Itching as well as twitching under the poorly made material and lack of padding is sure to ruin any trip.
+The constant adjusting and readjusting of a harness can become a nuisance.
+Itching and twitching under the poorly made material and lack of padding are sure to ruin any trip.

-It goes without saying that in order to truly focus and be immersed in your surroundings, your attention should not be on the pain pressing down on your back.
-With cushions, a well-built frame, as well as weight distribution, your camera backpack will be sure to keep your equipment safe without the painful reminder that you are carrying several pounds of equipment on your back.
+It goes without saying that to truly focus and be immersed in your surroundings, your attention should not be on the pain pressing down your back.
+With cushions, a well-built frame, and weight distribution, your camera backpack will be sure to keep your equipment safely without the painful reminder that you are carrying several pounds of gear on your back.

 Ease of Access

-A factor many photographers may overlook when choosing their hiking camera backpack is how easy they will be able to access their equipment when suddenly running across the perfect shot.
-Many people may find themselves stumbling with taking off their bag and then fumbling with the zippers until finally, the opportunity has slipped through their fingers, especially out in nature.
+A factor many photographers may overlook when choosing their hiking camera backpack is how easy they will access their equipment when suddenly running across the perfect shot.
+Many people may stumble with taking off their bag and then fumbling with the zippers until, finally, the opportunity has slipped through their fingers, especially out in nature.